-…are some of the things you’re likely to replace or upgrade before most others.
+These are the bike parts you’re likely to replace or upgrade before most others.

 If you are thinking of upgrading your current drivetrain or its parts, the range of choice out there can sometimes feel a bit overwhelming – should you replace like-with-like?
 Would it be worth upgrading to a higher spec part?
 What’s the difference between part (a) and part (b)?

-That’s why we’ve put together this Shimano groupset ranking guide which will serve as an easy-to-use reference as to the choice on offer from Shimano’s road drivetrain line up and give you an insight into the Shimano groupset hierarchy.
+That’s why we’ve put together this Shimano road groupset guide which will serve as an easy-to-use reference as to the choice on offer from Shimano’s road drivetrain line-up and give you an insight into the Shimano groupset hierarchy.

-Here’s a quick-glance guide, from entry level (left) to high performance (right):
+Here’s the quick-reference guide, from entry level to high performance:

 Here are the various levels on offer from Shimano, along with their intended use and features…

-Shimano’s Tiagra is an entry level groupset often specced on many sub-£1000 beginner and city bikes for its durable and reliable properties.
-Aimed at the leisure and fitness rider, Tiagra offers a clean, light shifting action and is the ideal choice for the daily commute, weekend sportive or long distance touring.
+Shimano’s Tiagra is an entry level, 10-speed groupset often spec’d on many sub-£1000 value and city bikes for its durable and reliable properties.
+Aimed at the leisure and fitness rider, Tiagra offers a clean, light shifting action and is the ideal choice for the daily commute, weekend sportive, or long distance touring.